downson-lang/downson/SPECIFICATION.md

 A literal representing a value of some primitive type (built-in or custom) is called a *primitive literal*.
 The syntax of *primitive literals* makes use of the [GFM Inline Link](https://github.github.com/gfm/#inline-link) syntax as follows:

-  * *link text* is interpreted as the actual literal,
+  * *link text* is interpreted as the character sequence corresponding to the actual literal,
   * *link destination* contains the mandatory *type hint*,
   * the optional *link title* can contain a *value override*.

 <details>
 <summary>Annotation</summary>

 The GFM Inline Link syntax was a good fit for literals.
 Regarding the *presentation layer*, inline links are always highlighted, which makes them stand out from their surrounding context that is a desirable feature when defining data.
-In addition to that, the *link destination* and *link title* parts make it possible to store metadata influencing the *data layer* without polluting the *presentation layer*.
+In addition to that, the *link destination* and *link title* parts make it possible to store metadata influencing the *data layer* without directly polluting the *presentation layer*.

 </details>